 You might say that it could be due to a personality clash which seems like a perfectly valid reason.
 But then you need to ask why is there a personality clash?
 What is it about that person that triggers certain negative emotions in you?

 It comes down to how you PERCEIVE that other person which is in fact a projection of what is going on inside of you.
 You will only react to something if there is an underlying issue that is triggered.
 Without the underlying cause, there is nothing to be triggered.

 So in the case of the bullying boss, you and your work colleague might be in the same meeting and yet interpret certain remarks and behaviours made by your boss differently.
 Your boss might say something which your colleague will view as being decisive, whilst you might view the same comment as being controlling.
 Your respective behaviour and actions will then reflect this.

 - BE AWARE that what you are perceiving is a projection of an unresolved or underlying issue within you.

 - ASK YOURSELF – What is this a trigger for and why?

 The two steps of Awareness and Understanding are important for helping you to minimise or prevent similar situations arising like this in the future.

 Now here’s an important point.
-Even if the other person sets out to intentionally intimidate and bully you for example, you can still CHOOSE to let this wash over you (click here to read about the Cause and Effect equation!).
+Even if the other person sets out to intentionally intimidate and bully you for example, you can still CHOOSE to let this wash over you.
 Remember, it’s their stuff so you can CHOOSE to not take it on!